English EN Deutsch DE Français FR Español ES Italiano IT

 The event will not provide a bag-drop service so the clothes you wear during the brevet must be carried on the bike from start to finish.
 For this reason, choose clothes that will give you as many combinations as possible instead of items that you may only use once or not at all.
 A system with layers of thinner garments that have different properties is recommended.
 They give you the possibility to regulate your temperature during the day by making short stops to remove or put on a layer that are then stored in your back pocket for later use.
 Lined overshoes, windproof vests, and leg and arm warmers are practical in conditions with varying temperatures.

-In a brevet personal assistance such as follow cars or food depots are strictly forbidden between checkpoints.
+In a brevet personal assistance such as follow cars or food depots are strictly forbidden between controls.
 Because the course crosses mainly sparsely populated areas, the opportunities to refill supplies can quickly become very uncertain, especially in the mountains.
-For this reason, it is very important that you carry enough food and drink with you on your bike to get you between checkpoints.
+For this reason, it is very important that you carry enough food and drink with you on your bike to get you between controls.
 Saddle bags or frame bags are usually used to carry food, tools, rainwear etc., see examples: Apidura, Ortlieb, Arkel, Roswheel, Pro Discover.
 On busy roads and roads with speed limits between 90-100 km/h, a reflective vest can be a good complement to a lit taillight, especially in rain and fog.

 Electronic equipment

 The event MSR uses a simple and easy-to-use website during the race for tracking purposes and for personal safety in the mountains.
-By checking in at checkpoints via the website both the organiser and friends and families will be able to follow your progress along the course.
+By checking in at controls via the website both the organiser and friends and families will be able to follow your progress along the course.
 For this reason, perhaps even if you want to take photos, it is important that your mobile phone is switched on during the whole ride.

 For international participants outside the EU/EES a prepaid solution will be practical, Telia Prepaid.
 Cellular reception is for the most parts exellent along the route.
 See coverage maps: Telia Sweden.
 Telia Norway.